hybitz/strong_actions/README.md

             update: admin?
             destroy: admin?

+In above case, when a non-admin user try to access new_user_path, StrongActions::ForbiddenAction is thrown.

-In views, use helper_method "available?"
+In views, use helper method "available?" so that links for forbidden actions are not shown.

     <%= link_to 'Add User' new_user_path if available?('users', 'new') %>